NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Endemic Herbs.md

 **Prerequisites** Herbalist Dedication; trained in Survival
 * * *
-During your daily preparations, you find medicinal plants endemic to your location.
-Until your next preparations, you can spend an additional batch of herbs to add a benefit to an item you create with your herbalism.

-The benefit of the special herbs affects the creature that the item is applied to; if the benefit is not immediate, it lasts for 1 minute unless otherwise stated.
-This adjustment counts as an additive, so you can't include another additive without spoiling the item.
+The herbal items you create use medicinal plants endemic to your location.
+When a creature consumes one of your herbal items, that creature gains the benefit matching the location where you created that item.
+If the benefit is not immediate, it lasts for 1 minute unless otherwise stated.

 *   **Aquatic** Gain a +1 circumstance bonus to Fortitude saves.
 *   **Arctic** For 1 hour, treat environmental cold effects as if they were one step less severe.